abhayrobotics/netflix-gpt/README.md

 - Memoization: reduceing the api by first checking if the data is present in the store.
 - Responsive
 - (optional)
-    if TMDB fails add the hard coded data.
+    - if TMDB fails add the hard coded data.
+    - loads the data first from hardcoded data , then check  api for any new change
+    -